kx-Huang/mumsh/README.md

 Now we have the basic structure of a shell, but you may notice that it runs forever.
 As a result, we need a exit-checking funtion in the main loop.
 If users want to exit the shell, they can just input the command `exit` and that's it, our shell just exit.

-Assume we've already parsed user input into command `cmd` (we will talk about how to do implement simple parser with `Finite State Machine`in [section 3.5](#35-simple-parsing-with-finite-state-machine)), we have
+Assume we've already parsed user input into command `cmd` (we will talk about how to do implement simple parser with `Finite State Machine`in [Section 3.5](#35-simple-parsing-with-finite-state-machine)), we have

 ```C